kyma-project/test-infra/docs/prow/kyma-release-process.md

 7. Attach artifacts and a `README.md` document to the release on GitHub.

 ## Release process in Prow
-When using standard kyma buildpacks, like buildpack for go or node applications, additionally to `kyma` repository, `test-infra` repository is cloned.
+When using standard kyma buildpacks, like buildpack for go or node applications, job for a component additionally clones `test-infra` repository to access build scripts.
 To gain reproducibility, we have to define separate release jobs for every component.
-In the release job, cloning of `test-infra` repository should be done from equivalent branch in
-`test-infra` repository, i.e. when defining job for releasing version 0.6, test-infra should be cloned from branch `release-0.6`.
+In the release job, cloning of `test-infra` repository should be done from equivalent branch, i.e. when defining job for releasing version 0.6, test-infra should be cloned also from branch `release-0.6`.

-Considering that Presubmit jobs are more powerful than postsubmits, all activities around releasing new version  should be done in the context of a pull request to release branch.
+Considering that Presubmit jobs are more powerful than postsubmits, all activities around releasing new version should be done in the context of a pull request to a release branch.
 When creating PR, job for every component will be triggered.
 After intruducing all necessary changes, like modification of `values.yaml` with new version of components, release master has to trigger additional, required jobs by adding comment to PR.
 Those jobs are: